A Bulletin of Zoology since 1898

 Impact Factor: Expected (the journal is covered by the Journal Citation List Expanded).

-Indexed in ISI Web of Science, Zoological Record, BIOSIS Previews, Biological Abstracts, Cambridge Scientific Abstracts (CSA/CIG).
+Indexed in ISI Web of Science, Scopus, Zoological Record, BIOSIS Previews, Biological Abstracts, Cambridge Scientific Abstracts (CSA/CIG).